 Does You Get Me add anything even remotely new to the 'Obsession' thriller?
 No. This movie pretty much follows a lot of the best and most well-known obsession thrillers in their very footsteps.
 When it comes to being beat for beat, this movie stays extremely close, uncomfortably so.
 You Get Me really does stick to all the tropes that you come to expect from this type of movie.
 You know what though, while I can't justify giving this a positive review.
 I still revelled in some of the craziness.

-This feels like our director wasn't scared of being sexual with dialogue or some of the teen based love scenes but when it came to the violence, he shied away from going to some gruesome places with the violence.
-While there is death and violence, this feels very light and PG rated.
-You won't see much blood at all and I was really hoping that we would be given at least a bunny being boiled or a German Shepard head through a doggy-door.
-When Fear, a 90's teen film about obsession has a decapitated dog and this can only muster up a suffocation, you know this is marketed for teenagers.
+This feels like our director wasn't scared of being sexual with dialogue or some of the teen based love scenes, but when it came to the violence, he shied away from going to some gruesome places with the violence.
+While there is death and violence here, this feels very light and PG-rated.
+You won't see much blood at all, and I was really hoping that we would be given at least a bunny being boiled or a German Shepard head being tossed through a doggy-door.
+When Fear, a 90's teen movie which was about obsession has a decapitated dog, and this can only muster up a suffocation, you know this is marketed for teenagers.

 When it comes to the acting, Bella Thorne is the standout.
 While she could've gone to even more extreme places as a woman scorned, who wants revenge and to ruin a life.
-It's like she is only half way there with this performance.
-That doesn't say much for the rest of this cast who are all very pretty but don't really have much else to do with their roles.
+It's like she is only half of the way there with her performance.
+That doesn't say much for the rest of a cast who are all very pretty but don't really have much else to do in their roles.
 I didn't expect Bella Thorne to give us the depths of someone like Glenn Close or Mark Wahlberg when playing it crazy but this feels almost sedated.
 Still, the best of a bad bunch.

-I have to admit that my music taste is varied when it comes to the spectrum.
+I have to admit that my music taste is pretty varied when it comes to the spectrum.
 I love a bit of every genre.
-You Get Me is catering to the tropical house crowd.
+You Get Me is catering to that tropical house crowd.
 Every single cut into a new scene greets the audience with a huge club banger.
-After the second song, it all just sounded the same to me.
-If you told me tomorrow that Kygo or Avicii scored the film, I wouldn't second guess it.
-Another chance to impress the MTV crowd with current, club ready tracks.
+After that second song, it all just sounded the same to me.
+If you told me tomorrow that Kygo or Avicii scored the film, I wouldn't second-guess it.
+Another chance to impress the MTV crowd with current, club-ready tracks.

-Lastly, I have to mention the set up for this film and how frustrating it is to watch everything fall apart when a simple bit of honesty could've saved everyone the time.
-Tyler is given the chance to tell Alison that he slept with another girl after she broke up with him.
+Lastly, I have to mention the set up for this movie and how frustrating it is to watch everything fall apart when a simple bit of honesty could've saved everyone the time.
+Tyler is given a chance to tell Alison that he slept with another girl after she broke up with him.
 If he had, she had no right as she also wasn't honest with him.
-Instead, he lies and it throws into motion some pretty terrible events.
-Also, his lying and hers make their characters completely unlikeable.
-I ended feeling mostly sorry for Holly who is meant to be the villain.
+Instead, he lies, and it throws into motion some pretty terrible events.
+Also, all of the lying makes their characters completely unlikeable.
+I ended feeling mostly sorry for Bella Thorne who is meant to be the villain.
 I don't think that was the intent.

 DEATH TOLL: 1